KwaZulu-Natal Top 23

 031 035 1530

-Beachwood is no longer the second course of Durban Country Club, and is being run independently as Beachwood Country Club under new owners.
+Beachwood is no longer the second course of Durban Country Club, and is being run independently as Beachwood Country Club while the property is prepared for development.
+However, only 10 holes are open for play, with holes 11 to 18 closed.
 It sits right on the Indian Ocean, midway between DCC and Umhlanga, although sea views are hidden by the dense vegetation dividing the length of the course from the beach.

-Sadly this superb layout, also an environmental haven for birdlife, may be living on borrowed time.
-It was due to close in October 2020, the land having been sold by Durban CC to property developers, but the good news is that it is staying open for the next few years with development plans on hold while it is leased out to local businessmen.
+Sadly this superb layout, an environmental haven for birdlife, is living on borrowed time.
+It was due to close in 2020, the land having been sold by Durban CC to property developers, but remains open for now with development plans on hold.

 Being seaside golf, the terrain is continuously undulating along rumpled fairways, with some holes on higher levels than others, and there is usually a testing breeze.